New York

 As a brief recap of how Form ADV works, generally, investment advisers (and therefore, fund managers) must file Form ADV with either or both the state and/or SEC depending on the rules of the state of their place of business as well as their assets under management.
 The SEC requires Form ADV to be filed with the SEC beginning at the SEC’s threshold for jurisdiction, which starts at $25m.
 However, most states require Form ADV to be used to notice file with the state for exempt managers at any AUM level.
 That puts New York based advisers in a unique spot, because, as described above, excluded advisers are, well, not considered advisers at all by New York, and therefore, they don’t need to notice file with New York by way of Form ADV.

-Ultimately, then, for New York private fund advisers with five or fewer funds, no ADV is necessary until $25m in AUM.
+In conclusion, for New York private fund advisers with five or fewer funds, no ADV is necessary until $25m in AUM.
 This is pretty unique; in essentially all other states, Form ADV filing is required from the outset, and then at $25m, Form ADV is filed with both the state and the SEC.

 (Bear in mind that Form ADV is by no means the only filing that must be done in association with operating a private funds, and excluded managers must still contemplate those other such filings.)